The Chelsea Cowboy: Production

-Dark Dreams Entertainment, Life Begins Film Ltd, GCB films, Tell Me A Storey Productions.
+Dark Dreams Entertainment, Life Begins Film Ltd, GCB Films, and Tell Me A Storey Productions are credited as producing the project.

 Funding

 The production was halted when Life Begins Film Ltd, ran out of funding before filming was completed.
-The Administrators, 'ReSolve Advisory', later sold all rights, materials and equipment relating to full-length feature film, after a corporate restructure of the team following advice from Penningtons Manches Cooper in 2022.
+The administrators, ReSolve Advisory, later sold all rights, materials and equipment relating to full-length feature film, after a corporate restructure of the team following advice from Penningtons Manches Cooper in 2022.
 The acquisition of the movie by Heracles Productions Limited, would mean production could continue to complete the film for release sometime in 2023.

+The film was listed as being in post-production in June 2023.

-As of July 2025, no such film has been produced.
+As of December 2025, the film has not been released.